 Why the name ‘public grammar school’?

 The term ‘public grammar school’ was used in official documents and papers during the nineteenth century to describe five grammar schools founded with the aid of parliamentary grants.
-An educational report published in 1870, identified a ‘public grammar school’ as ‘a school subsidised by the state’; although this was somewhat misleading, as the subsidy comprised a large initial endowment, plus a grant of land, but no ongoing funding.
-Nevertheless, they were initially in receipt of public money.
+An educational report, published in 1870, identified a ‘public grammar school’ as ‘a school subsidised by the state’; although this was somewhat misleading, as the subsidy comprised a large initial endowment, plus a grant of land, but no ongoing funding.
+Nevertheless, such schools were initially in receipt of public money.

 The term ‘public school’ had several different meanings during the nineteenth century.
 It was frequently used in relation to schools supported by public funds and operated by the state – hence the ‘Public Schools’ of New South Wales.
 But in the English context, a ‘public school’ had come to mean an independent fee-paying grammar school.
 Most of these public schools had evolved from the long-established endowed grammar schools.
 Unlike a private school, which was conducted for private profit by an individual, or individuals, or a proprietary institution (owned by shareholders), a public school was a school conducted ‘in the public interest’ by a governing body (definition provided by the Headmasters’ Conference).
 The British Prime Minister, Gladstone, said that the schools were ‘public property’.
-(For a discussion of ‘public’ and ‘private’ schools see Craig Campbell, ‘Public and private in Australian schooling’, http://dehanz.net.au/entries/public-private-australian-schooling/)
+(Further discussion of ‘public’ and ‘private’ schools occurs in this dictionary.)

-An important characteristic of public schools was they were open to all who could afford to pay the fees, and while this excluded those unable to meet this requirement, pupils were not excluded on social or religious grounds, as was the case in many private schools.
+An important characteristic of public schools was they were open to all who could afford to pay the fees While this excluded those unable to meet this requirement, pupils were not excluded on social or religious grounds as occurred in many mon-public church-owned and private schools.

 The word ‘grammar’ indicated the type of education provided – typically a classical education, as had been available in English endowed grammar schools; although increasingly with the inclusion of commercial and scientific subjects.
 Today such schools would be said to provide a secondary education.